I’m Not Sure I’d Pay $17 Bucks for any Other Sandwich

 Those horrible and creepy lyrics are from 80’s hair-metal band Winger’s song, “Seventeen.”
 In this case, the “she” is the gorgeously plump lobster roll from Westbrook Lobster and the “only” is sarcastic.

-First, let’s clear up some confusion; namely, why isn’t the Westbrook Lobster House in Westbrook?
+First, let’s clear up some confusion; namely, why isn’t the Westbrook Lobster in Westbrook?
 In 1957 Westbrook Lobster opened in Westbrook, CT as a specialized lobster market.
-As time went on, Westbrook Lobster expanded to offer a comprehensive range of fish, shrimp and preparded foods.
+As time went on, Westbrook Lobster expanded to offer a comprehensive range of fish, shrimp and prepared foods.

 ‘Tis true.
 In 2009, Connecticut Magazine named this joint their best.
-What’s more, they randomly opened up another location in Wallingford of all places.
+What’s more, Westbrook Lobster opened up another location in Wallingford of all places.
 It overlooks the Quinnipiac River in the historic Yale Brother’s Mill built in the late 1670’s.
-Originally a grain mill, later converted to a German and Brittania silver spoon factory, and finally converted into a restaurant, the building is rich with history.
+Originally a grain mill, later converted to a German and Brittania silver spoon factory, and finally converted into a restaurant.
+The building is rich with history.

-I procured my rolls from the Clinton location while Hoang lounged on the beach a couple miles away at Hammonassett Beach.
+I procured my rolls from the Clinton location while Hoang lounged and sunned a couple miles away at Hammonassett Beach.
 This was going to be a good day.

 The Roadfood experience: